telus/tds-core/docs/src/html/3-Foundational-Elements/1-links.md

 ### "Clear descenders" modifier

-You'll notice these links include a `link--descent` modifier.
-This class creates a custom underline which doesn't intersect with the descenders of lowercase letters.
+You'll notice the text links include a `link--descent` or `link--primary-descent` or `link--secondary-descent` or `link--inverted-descent` modifier.
+This classes creates a custom underline which doesn't intersect with the descenders of lowercase letters.
 There are a few requirements for using this style:

-* Opt-in by applying the `.link .link--descent` classes to a hyperlink
+* Opt-in by applying `link--descent` or `link--primary-descent` or `link--secondary-descent` or `link--inverted-descent` class to a hyperlink
-* The text must be on a known, solid background color.
+* The text must be on a *known*, solid background color.
     * White background for normal links
-    * Grape background for inverted links
+    * Grape or Green Forest background for inverted links

 ## Chevron Links